 The LRC provides a collection of approximately 11,800 books and more than 250,000 eResources.
-The LRC also includes print and/or electronic access to over 250 individual journal subscriptions, 30+ online citation databases providing access to 32,000 electronic journals, many of them full-text, more than 1300 items in the media collection.
-In addition, an outstanding collection of more than 700 natural and synthetic bones, and models are available.
+The LRC also includes print and/or electronic access to over 250 individual journal subscriptions, 30+ online citation databases providing access to 32,000 electronic journals, many of them full-text, and more than 1300 items in the media collection.
+In addition, a collection of over 700 natural and synthetic bones and models are available.
 Publications from state and other chiropractic organizations and associations are also included in the collection.
 To help library patrons use these resources, the LRC provides access to more than 60 web-based research guides that provide research assistance by subject.